learnpack/docs/learnpack-configuration.md

 - `publicUrl`: The URL where the instructions will be hosted, its value depends on the agent that you are using.

-- `language`: The programming language used in the tutorial.
-It could be set to auto if you are using many programming languages, LearnPack will auto-detect the language.
 - `grading`: The grading mode of the tutorial.
 You can see more about grading modes here: [Grading Modes](/grading-tutorials)​

 - `exercisesPath`: The path to the folder where the exercises are located.
 They could be located at the root of the project.